 A) The landlord must personally submit declarations of renting an apartment in the Police and Tax office in Alanya – power of attorney is not accepted

 B) The landlord must take into account the necessity of paying annual costs related to this business, the yearly amount is of approximately 3,200 TL (2019)- the sum changes every year by about 10% up.
 This sum consists of various fiscal fees and payments for the accountant, which is mandatory, because you can not file a tax declaration yourself, neither you or us-intermediaries.
-To say more, the statutory minimum rate of accountant is 125 tl per month (2019)
+To say more, the statutory minimum rate of accountant is 125 TL per month (2019)

 C) The landlord is obliged to pay min.
 15% of income tax (if the income does not exceed 14,800 TL per year*2019) + pay 18% of VAT.

 The penalty for not submitting of rents is the equivalent of what the Tax office will estimate as a profit.
 So if they estimate that the owner in a current year could earn 10,000 tl, the penalty is 20,000 TL.
 As far as I know, they calculate up to 5 years back.
-Moreover, the goverment has come to the idea to reward those who report dishonest owners renting their apartments in the amount of 10% of expected fine to speed up the procedure… So there is motivation for jealous neighbors… and about the fact that there are such neighbours, you can deduct easily from the atmosphere during the annual meetings of the housing communities in which we take part when representing our owners.
+Moreover, the government has come to the idea to reward those who report dishonest owners renting their apartments in the amount of 10% of expected fine to speed up the procedure… So there is motivation for jealous neighbors… and about the fact that there are such neighbors, you can deduct easily from the atmosphere during the annual meetings of the housing communities in which we take part when representing our owners.